Rackspace Technology Inc. (RXT) Stock: A SWOT Analysis - News Heater

 while the 36-month beta value is 1.75.Analysts have differing opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 3 as “sell.”

-The average price point forecasted by analysts for Rackspace Technology Inc. (RXT) is $2.29, which is $0.11 above the current market price.
+The average price point forecasted by analysts for Rackspace Technology Inc. (RXT) is $2.38, which is -$0.12 below the current market price.
 The public float for RXT is 205.75M, and currently, short sellers hold a 3.00% ratio of that floaft.
-The average trading volume of RXT on August 04, 2023 was 2.15M shares.
+The average trading volume of RXT on August 09, 2023 was 2.15M shares.

 Top 5 AI Stocks to Buy for 2023